 Can plants grow in human ashes?
 Unfortunately, the answer is no, not very well, although some plants may be more tolerant than others.
 Human ashes are also bad for the environment because unlike plant matter, ashes don’t decompose.
 There are a few other problems to consider when thinking about planting in cremation ashes:

-- And finally, cremation ashes have a very high pH level, which can be toxic to many plants because it prevents the natural release of beneficial nutrients within the soil.
+- Finally, cremation ashes have a very high pH level, which can be toxic to many plants because it prevents the natural release of beneficial nutrients within the soil.

 Alternatives to Growing Trees and Plants in Cremation Ashes